Wrongful Convictions and Bad Juries – ‘Lurking Doubt’ in the Court of Appeal

 In circumstantial cases, such as my own, juries will come to a decision on the basis of an accumulation of points.
 Ideally, an applicant will need to neutralise each of these individual strands and then ask the Court to consider the impact on the case as whole.
 This may not always be possible, but clearly, as one unravels more and more threads from the rope, we reach a point at which the rope can no longer sustain the weight of the prosecution case.
 In practice, and in my own experience, the Criminal Cases Review Commission (CCRC) seem unwilling to refer these kinds of cases for appeal without fresh evidence – even though there was no direct evidence in the original case.
 Perversely then, it is harder to bring a successful application in these more speculative, circumstantial cases than it is for convictions based upon direct evidence.

 As a result, many wrongful convictions remain unresolved for want of ‘fresh’ evidence.
 Very often, none can be found.
 If these cases cannot meet the ‘real possibility’ test, but there is a risk of a miscarriage of justice being perpetuated by further inaction, the CCRC should have the power to refer such a case for the Court of Appeal to consider.
-Many campaigners and academics have suggested that the CCRC ought to rely on the original recommendations made by the Runciman Royal Commission on Criminal Justice some 30 years ago, in order to consider whether it has ‘serious doubt’ about the jury’s decision,[ii] or whether there are “reasons for supposing that a miscarriage of justice might have occurred”.[iii]
+Many campaigners and academics have suggested that the CCRC ought to rely on the original recommendations made by the Runciman Royal Commission on Criminal Justice some 30 years ago, in order to consider whether it has ‘serious doubt’ about the jury’s decision,[v] or whether there are “reasons for supposing that a miscarriage of justice might have occurred”.[vi]

-“It is not open to the court to set aside the verdict on the basis of some collective, subjective judicial hunch that the conviction is or may be unsafe… the application of the ‘lurking doubt’ concept requires reasoned analysis of the evidence or the trial process, or both, which leads to the inexorable conclusion that the conviction is unsafe”.[vii]
+It is not open to the court to set aside the verdict on the basis of some collective, subjective judicial hunch that the conviction is or may be unsafe.
+Where it arises for consideration at all, the application of the ‘lurking doubt’ concept requires reasoned analysis of the evidence or the trial process, or both, which leads to the inexorable conclusion that the conviction is unsafe”.[ix]

-“there is no clear or formal mechanism to consider quashing convictions arising from decisions which have a strong appearance of being incorrect… We are aware that this would constitute a significant change to the system of criminal appeals in this country and that it would qualify, to a limited extent, the longstanding constitutional doctrine of the primacy of the jury… While it is important that the jury system is not undermined, properly-directed juries which have seen all of the evidence may occasionally make incorrect decisions”.[x]
+there is no clear or formal mechanism to consider quashing convictions arising from decisions which have a strong appearance of being incorrect… We are aware that this would constitute a significant change to the system of criminal appeals in this country and that it would qualify, to a limited extent, the longstanding constitutional doctrine of the primacy of the jury… While it is important that the jury system is not undermined, properly-directed juries which have seen all of the evidence may occasionally make incorrect decisions”.[xii]

-If the Court of Appeal, like the CCRC, remains unconvinced that there is any real need to amend its own practice, then the new All Party Parliamentary Group on Miscarriages of Justice (APPG) – established in 2019 – will need to find some resolution to the impasse.
+If the Court of Appeal, like the CCRC, remains unconvinced that there is any real need to amend its own practice, then the new All-Party Parliamentary Group on Miscarriages of Justice (APPG) – established in 2019 – will need to find some resolution to the impasse.

 Jury Primacy – undermining the Rule of Law

-One of the problems has been that, whilst twelve random people – brought together in relative discomfort for the duration of a complex criminal trial – can and do inevitably make mistakes, the Court of Appeal has always been reluctant to usurp their role as jury.[xi]
+One of the problems has been that, whilst twelve random people – brought together in relative discomfort for the duration of a complex criminal trial – can and do inevitably make mistakes, the Court of Appeal has always been reluctant to usurp their role as jury.[xiv]
 The tradition, known as ‘jury primacy’, stems from the famous Bushel’s Case of 1670, where an Old Bailey Judge imprisoned a jury for returning a verdict he disagreed with.
 Releasing the beleaguered group, the Lord Chief Justice remarked that “the Judge may try to open the eyes of jurors, but not to lead them by the nose”.

 Whilst open justice is often heralded as one of our most important principles under the Rule of Law, the reality is that wrongly convicted appellants can never know precisely why they have been convicted.
 Juries make their decisions in secret and it remains an offence in the United Kingdom for them to divulge the nature of their deliberations.
 Which specific points a conviction eventually turns on will often be a mystery.